 Read on for remote holiday ideas to celebrate the holidays with your virtual team.
 If you have a remote or hybrid team, you may be wondering how to celebrate the holidays with them to end the year on a good note.
 You want to find something engaging that your team will be excited to attend.
 Not just another virtual happy hour.
 With that in mind, I’ve collected a few ideas to help plan your remote

 Unmet expectations and frustration are symptoms of unclear communication.
 Learn how to use feedback to improve team performance and engagement.

 Learn how to show up authentically using your values as a compass to guide your business along the right path.

 As new and seasoned companies have met the challenge of working remotely this year, leaders have found that remote team management is a whole new experience compared to traditional, in-office dynamics.

 As a visionary in a leadership position, you’re responsible for setting the tone for your team’s performance.
 But what happens when unexpected challenges arise?

-What if I said you could gain 600 minutes by spending an hour planning?
+What if I told you that you could gain 10 hours by spending one hour planning?
 Would you do it?
-Brian Tracy, a recognized authority on achievement and leadership says, “Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy!”
-I’ve experienced the multiplier effect of planning many times in my work and personal life.
+Brian Tracy, a recognized authority on achievement and leadership, says, “Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy!”
+I’ve experienced the multiplier effect of planning in my work and personal life.
 Planning helped me pull my wedding together in 3 months (without a

 “If only I had more time in my day.”
 “I was going to do ___ but I ran out of time.”
 “I wish I had more time for ___.”
 Sound familiar?
 Leaders have a lot to do.
 And the majority of us think we have too little time to do it.
 But the truth is, we often don’t know how we spend the 24-hours in our day.
 And that’s dangerous.
 Because time is a finite resource.
 “I